kevinhennessy/Angular_Sig/Session 3/readme.md

 ### Angular Dependency Injection -- Chapter 2 -- pp 130-141
 #### Angular has its own built-in dependency injection framework.
 * It uses **providers** for dependency injection.
+* A **provider** is an instruction that describes how an object for a certain token is created.
 * Each component,  directive and module has a **provider** property.
 * **Services** are assigned to providers.
-* The **provider** creates an instance of the service to be injected.
+* The **provider** creates an instance of the **service** to be injected.
-* A **provider** is an instruction that describes how an object for a certain token is created.
-* The **service** is then injected into a component (or directive) through constructor assignment.
+* The **injector** then injects the instance of the service into a component (or directive) through constructor assignment.
 #### Getting Started with Angular Dependency Injection
 * You don't have to create an Angular injector.
-Angular creates an application-wide injector for you during the bootstrap process.
+Angular creates an application-wide **injector** for you during the bootstrap process.
+* Angular takes care of creating and calling **injectors** when it creates components.
+Each component instance has its own injector.
- * You do have to configure the injector by registering the providers that create the services the application requires.
+* You do have to configure the injector by registering the **providers** that create the services the application requires.
 #### Registering providers
 * In an **NgModule**
     * A provider registered here will be accessible in the entire application
     * There is an exception for lazy loaded modules.
 For a lazy-loaded module, Angular creates a child injector and adds the module's providers to the child injector.
 * In a component or directive decorator (Chapter 6 -- pp 334-37) using
-    * **providers** property - available to its view children, content children and their descendants
+    * **providers** property - available to its view children, content children and their descendants.
-    * **viewProviders** property - can only be injected in the view children
+    * **viewProviders** property - can only be injected in the view children (not available for directives).
 * In general, prefer registering feature-specific providers in modules to registering in components.
 * Do not specify app-wide singleton providers in a shared module.
 A lazy-loaded module that imports that shared module makes its own copy of the service.
 #### What are services?
 * You can take any JavaScript object and use it as a service
 * But typically a service is a class